These fall fantasy books will make you want to curl up in a cozy sweater with a hot drink.

 It follows Robin Swift.
 Orphaned by cholera, The mysterious Professor Lovell brings him to London.

-There, he trains for years in Latin, Ancient Greek and Chinese.
-All to prepare for the day he'll enroll in Oxford University’s prestigious Royal Institute of Translation.
+In London, he trains for years in Latin, Ancient Greek and Chinese.
+All to prepare for the day he’ll enrol in Oxford University’s prestigious Royal Institute of Translation.
 Known as Babel.

 Babel is the world's centre for translation and magic.